blumenthal/ubx_robotscenegraph/doc/manual.md

 1. It handles the network fragility e.g. by monitoring if a message was received by another robot.
 2. It binds the socket for the Zyre network.
 So the SWM does not need to care about which SWM has to bind.
-3. It seperates local and global networks.
+3. It separates local and global networks.
 E.g. if a client sends a query to the local network only the local SWM will answer.
    In case of a global network multiple SWMs might answer.
+4. It can handle file transfers

 ![SWM with Mediator](swm_zyre_mediator_gossip.png)